 - Require support for AJAX functionality

 You might be interested in: How To Install CakePHP

-- If you are looking for a framework that requires little coding
+- Seek a framework that minimizes coding requirements

 You might be interested in: How To Host CodeIgniter